 - 1. The reduction of greenhouse gas emissions; - 2.
-The advancement of efficiency in the use of natural resources; - 3.
-The protection or enhancement of the natural environment; - 4.
+The advancement of efficiency in the use of natural resources; - The protection or enhancement of the natural environment; - 4.
 The protection or enhancement of biodiversity; - 5.
 The promotion of environmental sustainability.

-Page 4 of this document details how activities can contribute to our Green Purposes.
-Our Green Investment Policy provides further information on how we interpret these "green purposes" and how we assess the contribution that any loan or investment may make towards those purposes.
+Page 4 of this document details how activities can contribute to the Green Purposes.
+The Green Investment Policy provides further information on how we interpret these "Green Purposes" and how we assess the contribution that any relevant green investment may make towards those purposes.